-Instructions for meeting requirements of the UC Davis Sponsored Projects Office (SPO) can be found at: http://research.ucdavis.edu/pgc/d/spo/proposalbrochure.
+Instructions for meeting requirements of the UC Davis Sponsored Projects Office (SPO) can be found at http://research.ucdavis.edu/proposals-grants-contracts/spo/spo-proposal/.

-Final proposals are submitted via email to srtp@ucdavis.edu by 5 p.m.
-United States Pacific time on the due date indicated above.
 Each proposal should include cover sheet, statement of work, budget and justification, data sheet, and subcontractor verification.
 You will receive an email confirmation within 48 hours of receipt of your proposal.
 If you have not received a confirmation within 48 hours of submission, kindly contact frawright@ucdavis.edu.